Tottenham Royal Engineers: German Spring Offensive

+Hundred Days Offensive

-In September 33 Division joined Third Amy's advance over the old Somme battlefields as part of the Hundred Days Offensive, lending support with artillery and machine guns.
+In September 33rd Division joined Third Amy's advance over the old Somme battlefields as part of the Hundred Days Offensive, lending support with artillery and machine guns.
 The roads, bridges and villages in the area had been thoroughly destroyed, leading to much work for the sappers.
 The division attacked at Villers-Guislain on 21 September at the Battle of Épehy, running into bitter defence by the enemy.
 Casualties from Mustard Gas were high, particularly among the signallers, and the attack was only partly successful.
 A second attempt by 33rd Division to take Villers-Guislain on 29 September as part of the Battle of St. Quentin Canal also brought heavy casualties, but the enemy later evacuated the positions following the Allied success elsewhere.
-On 4 October the RE constructed bridges over the St. Quentin Canal and next day the division crossed in force and occupied the Hindenburg Line.
+Reconnaissance showed that the enemy had blown up all the bridges over the canal and were holding the far bank in strength.
+Patrols were prevented from crossing by machine gun fire, and attempts by the REs to repair the bridges and to form a cork floating bridge were hampered by snipers on the far bank, sometimes no more than 300 yd away.
+However, on 4 October the RE constructed bridges and next day the division crossed in force and occupied the Hindenburg Line without heavy fighting.

-During the subsequent pursuit to the River Selle, 19th Bde, accompanied as usual by 11th Field Company, and by detachments of artillery, cavalry and machine guns, advanced rapidly, clearing a succession of villages until it met strong opposition at the river itself.
-The brigade made an advance of seven and a half miles in a few hours on 9 October.
+The subsequent pursuit to the River Selle was led by 19th Bde, setting off from the Hindenburg Line at 02.00 on 9 October.
+It was accompanied as usual by 11th Field Company, and by detachments of artillery, cavalry and machine guns, and advanced rapidly.
+At Malincourt, a delayed-action mine exploded just before the brigade arrived, blocking the road and delaying the transport and guns.
+While the sappers cleared the way, the infantry pushed on, clearing a succession of villages as far as Bertry.
+The brigade made an advance of seven and a half miles in a few hours.
+Next day 98th Bde took over, following a cavalry screen, meeting stronger opposition but driving the enemy back across the Selle by the end of the day.
 During the night of 11/12 October, 11th and 212th (Tottenham) Field Companies, under the CRE, brought down their pontoon wagons and built 12 footbridges (two for pack horses) over the Selle, with little interference from the enemy and suffering only two casualties as the German machine-gun fire was high.
 The infantry crossed the bridges as soon as they were ready, and formed up on the eastern bank ready to assault at 05.00.
-However, a German counter-attack drove them back across the river by the end of the day.
+However, a German counter-attack drove them back across the river by the end of the day and 100th Bde consolidated its position on the river with posts on the far bank to cover the bridges.